RhinoPython Master Class

-Lecturers: Steve Baer [Robert McNeel & Associates] & Giulio Piacentino [geometrydepth]
+Lecturers: Steve Baer [Robert McNeel & Associates] and Giulio Piacentino [geometrydepth]

-Through this 2-day intermediate class, we will go deeper in the most encompassing programming language for Rhinoceros 5.
-We are looking for users who had a look and want to start using Rhino.Python with good results.
-You will be able to extend your Rhino and Grasshopper experience — seeing how to improve scripts, automate and employ further tools in your design process.
+Through this 2-day intermediate class, we will go deeper in the most encompassing programming language for Rhino 5.
+We are looking for users who want to start using Rhino.Python with good results.
+You will be able to extend your Rhino and Grasshopper experience — seeing how to improve scripts, automate, and use further tools in your design process.
 We will first rehearse some basic syntax in Python, and then we will see the potentials of iterative and recursive codes in Rhino and Grasshopper.
-We will introduce something that was previously only possible for core programmers, like editing the UI, too.
+We will introduce something that was previously only possible for core programmers, like editing the UI.

-We would want participants to get a solid understanding of the design-orientation of Python in Rhino.
-We also hope to hear from users what should be there in future implementation of Python in Rhino; in order to help further.
+We want participants to get a solid understanding of the design-orientation of Python in Rhino.
+We also hope to hear from users on what should be in future implementation of Python in Rhino.
 We will adjust the class based on some quick polls from all participants.
-A mixture of RhinoScript and RhinoCommon will be used covering the following headlines:
+We will use a mixture of RhinoScript and RhinoCommon, covering the following headlines:

 - Parsing files and categorizing data.
 Strategies for modules.